- Parks Home

 Have your checked out our Live Web Cam! watch here

-We had another fabulous work day on the Bottle Brick Bench project.
-With the help of 54 volunteers and their 252 hours of service we were able to apply the mosaic design to the back of our bench.
+The Bottle Brick Bench project has been a wonderful expierence involving our whole community.
+Our 265 volunteers have put in over 1100 hours.
 A special "Thank You" to Sue Stockman & Bobby Perone for their moasic & artistic guidance, to The Harvest Collective's David Waters, Davey Rogner, Jane Matt, Kim Alexander, Zee Kong, & Eric Leonard for their building expertise, and to So What Else...
-David Silbert, Bob Schless and Daphane Clark for their lunch donations and support of this project.
+David Silbert, Bob Schless and Daphane Clark for their lunch donations and support of this project and last but not least...to the local students for their help.
 The bench needs to cure and dry, with a few finishing touches over the next few weeks.
 Then it'll be ready for us all to enjoy the fabulous view of the meadow, the lake and gorgeous sunsets.
 Check our facebook page for lots of photos.

 Green Halloween Costume Party Fri, October 31, 1pm – 3pm